 Building on the University of Sydney's curriculum, the school increased the importance of rural and Indigenous health, ethics and law, the social aspects of medicine and medical science.
 The first 80 students of the then Bachelor of Medicine / Bachelor of Surgery (MBBS) graduated in 2007.

-In January 2014 the Australian Medical Council approved ANU Medical School changing its medical program from the current Australian Qualifications Framework (AQF) Level 7 program resulting in the award of the MBBS degree, to the AQF Level 9 Extended program resulting in the award of the MChD or Medicinae ac Chirurgiae Doctoranda (Latin for Doctor of Medicine and Surgery) degree.
+In 2009 the Commonwealth Government further increased the intake to 90 domestic students.
+In January 2014 the Australian Medical Council approved ANU Medical School changing its medical program from the Australian Qualifications Framework (AQF) Level 7 program resulting in the award of the MBBS degree, to the AQF Level 9 Extended program resulting in the award of the MChD or Medicinae ac Chirurgiae Doctoranda (Latin for Doctor of Medicine and Surgery) degree.